September 26, 2024

 1. Be purposeful in how you design your employee experience so you can nudge the culture you want

 With Youda you can design your people management practices to run exactly how you want them so that every employee experience reflects your brand, your story, your strategy and your values.
-Youda enables you to translate the vision you have for your culture into the reality of your people’s day-to-day experience so everything feels coherent, on brand and people aren’t getting mixed messages about ‘what we need to do to fit in’.
+Youda enables you to translate the vision you have for your culture into the reality of your people’s day-to-day experience, so everything feels coherent, on brand and people aren’t getting mixed messages about ‘what we need to do to fit in’.

 2. Create time and space for the human